City of Cordele, Georgia

 - Dependable and punctual with an excellent attendance record.

-- Ability to perform arduous tasks frequently under strenuous and adverse conditions and hazardous weather often involving personal danger.
+- Ability to perform arduous tasks frequently under strenuous and adverse conditions.

-- Knowledge of, or the ability to easily learn, the City street system, physical layout and adjacent areas including businesses and residential locations.
+- Knowledge of, or the ability to easily learn, the City street system, physical layout, fire hydrant and water supply locations, geography, principle buildings and adjacent areas.